 Here it is with the top removed.

-Our hope was to save the top and create a cabinet, but it was just too flimsy, and the inside was not worth the time to repair.
+Our hope was to save the top and create a cabinet, however, it was just too flimsy, and the inside was not worth the time to repair.
 The Hubs cut the pieces and placed them in our recycle bin for pickup.
 You can see a hutch top we repurposed and saved HERE.

 Constructing the New Top